McHard Accounting experts can teach a variety of in-person classes and seminars in addition to eLearning materials.

 Beth A. Mohr has taught interviewing techniques to law enforcement officers and civilians all over North America; she is a retired San Diego Police Officer, and a certified law enforcement instructor, and has also taught interviewing techniques to auditors, accountants, and Certified Fraud Examiners, bankers, casino administrators and many others.
 These interview techniques apply to both witness interviews and admission seeking interviews, and are extremely effective.
 Beth also teaches on interviewing ethics, as well as other fraud and investigative topics.

-Here’s a short clip of Anne discussing Securities Fraud, including the Howie Test to determine what defines a “security” for the purposes of securities fraud.
+Here’s a short clip of Anne discussing Securities Fraud, including the Howey Test to determine what defines a “security” for the purposes of securities fraud.

 Anne M. Layne has taught on the topics of accounting, fraud and securities fraud nationwide on behalf of McHard Accounting Consulting, as well as for the AICPA.
 Anne’s experience includes conducting forensic accounting for law enforcement on behalf of the State of New Mexico Securities Division, as well as other forensic accounting examinations.